chinnu0209/Ecofact/README.md

 ```
 # Gitlab runner installation

+1. Install the package for your system as follows.

 Here we need to install the runner on the ARM-based SOC-type to run jobs on Rasperry PI 4 B model.
 we have to follow the official documentation for Linux [^3].
 Before choosing the which package to download, we need to find which type of CPU architecture our system contains using :
 ```jsx